mtacker/snowflake-demo/02_github_actions_setup.md

 After completing these steps you will be able to deploy DDL and DML changes direct to multiple Snowflake accounts based upon the branch (DEV/QA/PRD) you commit to.

 - Deep-dive video covering this deployment model[^1]
-- Snowflake/Github Actions integration -detailed view[^2]
+- Snowflake/Github Actions integration[^2]

-This is the model we are building to:
+This is the deployment model we are building to:
 <img src="./.images/git_integration.png" alt="Git Integration with Snowflake using a local stage" width="600" height="600">

 ## Summary of Steps: